 As scientists learn more about addiction, their knowledge improves treatment methods.
-One common pattern in substance abuse is that of the three stages of addiction.
+One common pattern in substance use is that of the three stages of addiction.
 These stages show how addiction develops and continues.
 By understanding the stages, it’s possible to use the knowledge for a better chance of lasting sobriety.

 How Addiction Happens

 If you suffer a drug or alcohol addiction, you know it can set in very rapidly.
-On the other hand, it can happen slowly, developing over many weeks or even years of substance abuse.
+On the other hand, it can happen slowly, developing over many weeks or even years of substance use.
 Some people move quickly from their first use into addiction.
-This can be a result of their own level of substance abuse or the drug being so addictive it rapidly takes over their life.
+This can be a result of their own level of substance use or the drug being so addictive it rapidly takes over their life.
 Before they know it, they’re a drug addict.

 Obviously you never planned on developing an addiction.
 There are many factors that got you here.
 These factors include your genetics, age, environment, health, brain biology, family history and other issues.
 You also developed addiction based on your reasons for using drugs or alcohol in the first place.